zortax/zgui/docs/guide/reactivity.md

 Writing a signal marks its observers and wakes their tasks.
 It does not run them.

-The frame loop calls `flush()` once per frame, which polls every ready task to a stall under a bounded iteration budget and reports whether another frame is owed.
-This is why a listener can write five signals without five restyles: they are all marked, and one flush settles them.
+The frame loop calls `flush()` in the reactive phase.
+It also flushes between queued input events so a later event sees changes from an earlier event.
+After layout, it can flush again when a geometry observation changes a view.
+Each call polls every ready task to a stall under a bounded iteration budget and reports whether another frame is owed.
+Thus, one listener can write five signals without causing five restyles: one flush settles all five writes.

 A wake that arrives from **anywhere else** — a worker thread, a completed download, a timer — is routed to the `FrameWaker`, which asks the platform for a redraw.
 Without that second edge, a task